 You’ll find the money from two places.
 First, increase your paycheck!
 Remember that the new loan payments are almost entirely tax-deductible interest.
 That means you don’t need to have as much money withheld from your paycheck.
-So file a new IRS Form W-4 at work to increase your exemptions; this will reduce the amount of taxes that are withheld from your paycheck, boosting your net pay.
-Yes — you’ve just given yourself a raise!
+So ask your tax preparer how best you can file a new IRS Form W-4 at work to increase your exemptions; this will reduce the amount of taxes that are withheld from your paycheck, boosting your net pay.
+Yes – you’ve just given yourself a raise!
 And you can use this increased paycheck to help you pay for your new mortgage payment.

 Reason #10: Mortgages give you greater liquidity and flexibility.

 To help you understand this, let me introduce you to Nervous Nick and Smart Sam.